ombulabs/blog/_posts/2016-04-14-using-bumbler-to-reduce-runtime-dependencies.markdown

 ```

 As you can see, one of the gems takes almost 1 second to load on my system,
- and removing it increases the time it takes to run `bundle exec rails c` by
+ and removing it decreases the time it takes for `bundle exec rails c` to load
- 1 second.
+ by 1 second.
 It's not a lot, but consider every Rake task you run which depends
  on the environment will take 1 less second to get started.

 After we get rid of `salesforce_bulk_api` and `render_anywhere` and manually